 - An education at Birmingham-Southern College prepares students for careers and for success in graduate and professional schools.
-The new Explorations general education curriculum—implemented in fall 2011—was built around five learning outcomes deemed necessary for college graduates to be successful in today’s global society.
+The Explorations general education curriculum focuses on five learning outcomes deemed necessary for college graduates to be successful in today’s global society.
 The skills our students develop—the ability to communicate well in writing and orally, the ability to solve complex problems, the ability to work independently and as a member of a team—are precisely the skills that employers and graduate school admissions committees tell us that they want.

 - Birmingham-Southern annually ranks No. 1 in Alabama and among the nation’s best in percentage of all graduates accepted to medical, dental, or health career programs, often receiving prestigious scholarships.
 BSC also ranks high nationally in graduates accepted to law school.
 Graduates who choose to move directly into their professional careers have a distinguished record of job placement.
 More than 95 percent of Education program graduates who seek teaching positions are placed.

 - In recent years, five BSC students have received the prestigious Harry S. Truman Scholarship for graduate study in public service, as well as numerous Fulbright Scholarships, Rotary Scholarships, and performance awards and honors.
 Other students put off their career or graduate school for a year to serve others through the Peace Corps and Teach for America.